[quote]Chris Colucci wrote:

-I'm 16 and was wondering what your thoughts were on whether should take creatine?
-My diet is solid, has been for about a year, I'm about to start the WS4SB so my programme is good too (i have previously been training for over a year though, so not a complete newbie).
+I’m about to start the WS4SB so my programme is good too (i have previously been training for over a year though, so not a complete newbie).

 I see your a coach so your advice is very welcome and i will take it on board.

 Lunch: 3 egg omellette, 3 slices wholemeal toast